sphinx-contrib/confluencebuilder/doc/configuration.rst

        confluence_publish_postfix = '-postfix'

-    Postfixes can use variable placeholders.
+    Postfixes can include placeholders.
 These placeholders are filled using the format method so all formatting types can be used.

     The currently supported placeholders

-    * {hash} - Create a reproduceable hash given the title and directory location of the file.
-               Using this placeholder is an option for allowing pages with the same title to be pushed to the same space without needing to manually add an index to the title
+    * {hash} - Create a reproduceable hash given the title and location from the root.
+Using this placeholder is an option for allowing pages with the same title to be pushed to the same confluence space without needing to manually add an index to the title

     Note, pages with the same title must have different parent pages.